AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 # Develop with Adobe Creative Cloud

-Impact creative work for millions of users worldwide with Adobe Creative Cloud.
-Creative Cloud APIs and SDKs let you create plugins to extend industry-standard apps, like Photoshop and After Effects.
-Or enhance your own products by integrating APIs from services like Creative Cloud Libraries and Adobe Stock.
-Then get in front of creative users everywhere by publishing to Creative Cloud Desktop Marketplace and Adobe Enterprise Admin Console.
-Build and distribute world-class creative tools—all with Adobe Creative Cloud.
+With Adobe Creative Cloud, developers can impact creative work for millions of users worldwide.
+Create inspiring, productivity-driving plugins that are fast, and easy for millions of Creative Cloud users to discover, install, and apply to their creative work.
+Give users and teams access to their Creative Cloud content and tools right within your own apps and services.
+Build and distribute world-class creative tools and integrations—all with Adobe Creative Cloud.

 <AnnouncementBlock slots="heading, text, button" />

 ### Join the Creative Cloud Developer Newsletter

-Be the first to hear about API launches, technology updates, marketplace news, events, and more by joining the Creative Cloud Developer Newsletter.
+Be the first to hear about API launches, technology updates, marketplace news, developer events, and more by joining the Creative Cloud Developer Newsletter.

 [Sign up today](http://adobe.ly/devnews)